Scouting: Origins

-In the late nineteenth and beginning of the twentieth century, there was popular interest in frontier and military scouts.
-Boys and girls read fictional and non fictional stories about scouts and emulated these scouts in dress and activities and used self-help manuals.
+In the late 19th and beginning of the 20th century, popular interest in frontier and military scouts existed.
+Boys and girls read fictional and nonfictional stories about scouts and emulated these scouts in dress and activities and used self-help manuals.
 Some teachers and youth leaders instructed boys and girls in scout craft.
 Reconnaissance and Scouting (1884) and Aids to Scouting, books on military scout training written by Robert Baden-Powell, were among the sources used for instruction.
 Sales of Aids to Scouting were fueled by Baden-Powell's fame as hero of the Second Boer War.

 Inspired by the interest in his books on scout training and urged by the Boys' Brigade founder, William A. Smith and leaders, some of whom had adopted Scout training, and by the publishers, C. Arthur Pearson Ltd, Baden-Powell began writing a book for boy readership.
-Baden-Powell was also motivated by his experience with the Mafeking Cadet Corp and the poor physical standards of recruits and their poor preparation for colonial wars.
+Baden-Powell was also motivated by his experience with the Mafeking Cadet Corps and the poor physical standards of recruits and their poor preparation for colonial wars.
 He studied other youth training schemes.
 In July 1906, Ernest Thompson Seton, a British-born Canadian raised naturalist, artist and writer living in the United States, sent Baden-Powell a copy of his 1902 book The Birchbark Roll of the Woodcraft Indians and they met in October 1906 and shared ideas about youth training, providing Baden-Powell with a scheme for delivery of scout training.